COPD: Handling a Flare-Up

 If you have a COPD action plan, follow the plan.
 In general:

 • Use your quick-relief inhaler as directed by your doctor.
-If your symptoms do not get better after you use your medicine, have someone take you to the emergency room.
+If your symptoms do not get better after you use your medicine, call your doctor or seek immediate medical care.
 Call an ambulance if needed.

 • If your doctor has given you other inhaled medicines or steroid pills, take them as directed.